 · Minimization of finance costs (interest payments) by increasing equity

 True is that home owner-occupiers spend more on housing compared with renters because of more expensive buildings (land or location), furnishing and appliances and house-proud gardens, expensive renovations and similar lifestyle decisions.

 Hopefully this blog will chip away the obsolete renting stigma.
 As below, our blog posts illustrate areas we came across as renter.
 Good luck.

 Please feel free to comment or recommend this blog

-Renter’s Blog lead to a real person, IT professional, investor, landlord and business owner with interests in sharing experiences.
-Life is a dream with a deadline, happiness comes from making the right choices and having realistic expectations.
+Our philosophy to treat life, partnerships and hobbies as an investment has helped people in our circle.
+Life is a dream with a deadline, happiness comes from making the right choices by having realistic expectations.

 Don’t blame, boost your confidence!